 Have questions on FAFSA?
 Click here to see common FAQs about it.

-There is also a program known as Early FAFSA (also referred to as Prior Prior Year FAFSA.
+There is also a program known as Early FAFSA (also referred to as Prior Prior Year FAFSA).
 The Early FAFSA simply opens the application date three months earlier on October 1, providing students with an earlier application opportunity.
-The income information required is from the most recently completed tax year, for the 2019-20 FAFSA that opens on October 1, 2018, the 2017 tax information is required.
+For the 2019-20 FAFSA that opens on October 1, 2018, 2017 tax information is required.

 Accepted students to Palm Beach Atlantic University will be eligible to receive a financial aid award letter as early as November if they have selected to complete or waive their FAFSA.
 Completing the FAFSA early provides new students with more time to set up payment plans or other payment arrangements to successfully begin their first term.
 It also gives students additional time to resolve any verification requirements, loan paperwork, and other documents that are required.